Do Omega Watches Hold Their Value? [Complete Guide]

 Less popular models such as DeVille and Constellation can depreciate as much as 30-40% on the secondhand market.
 This is all based on supply and demand.
 The demand for these models is significantly lower, and thus the prices on the secondhand market remain low.
 We offer tax-free sales of Omega watches to buyers outside the EU, and for these watches, you will get between 20-35% discount from the retail price.

 Now, with that said, the most popular Omega watches actually hold their value considerably well compared to many other watch brands such as Tissot, TAG Heuer, Montblanc, and so on.

 No, if you buy an Omega watch for full retail price, in most cases, the watch will depreciate in value quite a bit.
 However, if you get a deal and buy it x percent off from retail, you will be able to save a ton of money that would otherwise have gone lost in depreciation.

 Vintage Omega watches

 Please recognize that this article focuses specifically on newer watches.
-The fact of the matter is that an Omega watch can actually prove to be a great investment in the long term as it becomes vintage, but whether or not it will become collectible are pure speculations.
+The fact of the matter is that an Omega watch can actually prove to be a great investment in the long term as it becomes vintage, but whether or not it will become collectible is pure speculation.

-But looking at the history, there are many Omega watches, in particular, the Speedster which has increased dramatically in value over time and proven to be great investments.
-But since this is long-term and only speculation, it’s difficult to say how much your Omega watch will depreciate in the long-term, because it might just prove to increase in value.
+But looking at history, there are many Omega watches, in particular, the Speedmaster which has increased dramatically in value over time and proven to be great investments.
+But since this is long-term and only speculation, it’s difficult to say how much your Omega watch will depreciate in the long term, because it might just prove to increase in value.

-As you can see, there are an array of different factors that affect if an Omega watch.
+As you can see, there are an array of different factors that affect if an Omega watch holds its value.